August Kranti Rajdhani Express: History

-On December 12, 2021, as part of its ongoing upgrade program for Rajdhani Express trains, the Railway Board approved the modernization of the August Kranti Rajdhani Express's conventional LHB coaches with state-of-the-art Tejas rakes.
-Consequently, the August Kranti Rajdhani Express was renamed the August Kranti Tejas Rajdhani Express.
+On December 12, 2021, as part of its ongoing upgrade program for Rajdhani Express trains, the Railway Board approved the modernization of the August Kranti Rajdhani Expresss conventional LHB coaches with state-of-the-art Tejas rakes.
+Consequently, the train was renamed the August Kranti Tejas Rajdhani Express.

-Operations and Timings
+Operations and timings

 The August Kranti Rajdhani Express is operated and maintained by the Western Railway (WR) zone of Indian Railways.
 The 12953 August Kranti Rajdhani Express bound to Hazrat Nizamuddin in Delhi departs from Mumbai Central at 17:10 hrs and arrives in Hazrat Nizamuddin the next day at 09:43 hrs.
 The train covers the distance of 1,378 km in 16 hrs 33 min, with an average speed of 83 km/h and a maximum permissible speed of 130 km/h.
 In its return trip, the 12954 August Kranti Rajdhani Express bound to Mumbai, departs from Hazrat Nizamuddin at 17:15 hrs and arrives in Mumbai Central on the subsequent day at 10:05 hrs.
 This train covers the same distance in 16 hrs 50 min, with an average speed of 82 km/h and a maximum permissible speed of 130 km/h.